 For instance, airlines such as British Airways, Qatar Airways and Air France all offer a number of services that are tailored to the needs of senior passengers or passengers with reduced mobility or disabilities.

 The same applies regarding your accommodation.
-Ensure that the hotel, B&B or villa that you choose has the right mobility options for you, such as grab rails in bathrooms, walk-in baths or wide entrances.
+Ensure that the hotel, B&B or villa that you choose has the right mobility options for you, such as grab rails in bathrooms, walk-in baths, walk-in showers or wide entrances.
 It is also worth contacting your chosen accommodation ahead of your arrival time, so they can carry out the appropriate preparations for your stay.

 #3 Travel at the right time of day